dglava/falcon-bcc/README.md

 panel to STBY.

 It will only randomize the cockpit once.
 Subsequent toggling of the CMDS panel knob to STBY won't have any effect.
+A sound effect is played during the randomizing for better feedback when it's done.

 ### Dependencies
 Just the Python standard library.